Articles & Guides

 4. Ignore quick fixes

-When hearing your crying baby, your immediate aim is to calm him.
-However, do not rely on “quick fix” methods such as overfeeding him or distracting them with a toy.
+When hearing your crying baby, your immediate aim may be to calm them.
+However, do not rely on “quick fix” methods such as overfeeding or distracting them with a toy.
 With these short-term methods, the tantrum will just start again when the distraction is over.

 Instead of discouraging the cries, reassure your baby that you’ll be back soon — and then keep your promise.